 How to Help Build a Strong Sibling Bond

 As a parent, the many sibling fights that you witness each day are enough to make you wonder what kind of relationship they will grow up to have.
 The good news is that despite having a high rate of conflict, the fun times that they have together can lay the foundation for a lasting relationship.
-There are, therefore, a host of things that you can do to help them build a positive relationship.
+There are, therefore, a host of things that you can do to help them build a positive relationship and a strong sibling bond.
 Here are a few thoughts:

 Look for activities that they enjoy

 Whether it is doing art together or playing football, if you look closely there will be activities that you will find that they enjoy doing together.
 Making time for that common activity each day can go a long way in building a bond.
 With an age gap between them, sometimes finding a common activity can be a bit tough.
 But when you do, support them to make the most of it.